Candida

 Candida albicans is a yeast that normally reproduces slowly, in a process called budding.
 If your gut is healthy, there is lots of competition between the different yeasts, bacteria and fungi, and the candida's reproduction is restricted.
 However, if the balance of micro-organisms in your gut is upset, the candida can proliferate out of control.
 An overgrowth of candida is called candidiasis or thrush.
 The most frequent and damaging cause of candida overgrowth is antibiotics.

 Candida thrives in an alkaline environment.
 Antibiotics kill a lot of the microorganisms in your digestive tract which keep it acidic.
 A healthy gut is acidic with a pH around 5 or 5.5.
-Candida thrives in an alkaline environment, and in a serious candida overgrowth infection parts of the gut can go as low as a very alkaline pH of 11.
-Ammonia, which is very alkaline, is a by-product of candida, so candida assists itself to become even more alkaline.
+Candida thrives in an alkaline environment, and in a serious candida overgrowth infection parts of the gut can go to a very alkaline pH of 11.
+Ammonia, which is alkaline, is a by-product of candida, so candida assists itself to become even more alkaline.
 Sugar, stress (high cortisol), and taking antacids also make your digestive tract more alkaline.

 Fungi - the garbage collectors of dead cells